 The RDC organises a range of workshops throughout the year aimed at supporting researchers' Continuing Professional Development (CPD).
 These include both live and self-paced training opportunities.
-All RDC CPD sessions are mapped against the skills listed in the Vitae RDF, and can be booked through the RDC Training and Events Website (see Appendix 6 for a guide to accessing and using the website).
-The Training and Events Website also includes a page of Online Resources, with online tip-sheets, books, webinar recordings, online resources and access to LinkedIn Learning training, open to all NUI Galway researchers.
+All RDC CPD sessions are mapped against the skills listed in the Vitae RDF, and can be booked through the RDC Training and Events Website (see and the RDC Training and Events website user guide for accessing and using the website).
+The Training and Events Website also includes a page of Online Resources, with online tip-sheets, books, webinar recordings, online resources and access to LinkedIn Learning training, open to all University of Galway researchers.